 For these and other reasons, the electronic medical record has been the best alternative for health professionals and clinics who want to maintain total confidentiality of their patient's information.
 In addition to the issue of confidentiality, the electronic medical record also brings more security in several aspects, mainly in the matter of handling and storage using little space.

 A secure electronic medical record is usually embedded in management software for clinics, along with other features that are used by the entire clinic.
-There are software that are installed, but for safety and practicality reasons, it is best to use online software, that are accessed through an internet browser and their data are all stored in the cloud, thus having much more space.
+There are software that are installed, but for safety and practical reasons, it is best to use online software, they are accessed through an internet browser and their data are all stored in the cloud, thus having much more space.

 Despite the various features (schedule, finance, marketing, among others), the software brings much more security in terms of confidentiality, because each person who uses this software must have unique user registration and a password to access it.